 Determining eligibility for MA is a complex task.
 The following discussion provides only an overview of the topic.
-More detailed information can be obtained from intake staff at county human services agencies, or by referring to the DHS Health Care Programs Manual (available on the Internet at www.dhs.state.mn.us/main/groups/county_access/documents/pub/DHS_id_016958.hcsp).
+More detailed information can be obtained from intake staff at county human services agencies, or by referring to the DHS Health Care Programs Manual (available on the DHS web site).